 As Clark County’s top prosecutor, District Attorney Steven Wolfson leads the largest and busiest law firm in the state.

-Wolfson manages a $65 million budget and more than 600 employees, 140 of which are attorneys who handle approximately 65,000 cases annually.
+Wolfson manages a $65 million budget and nearly 700 employees, including over 160 attorneys, who handle approximately 55,000 cases annually.

-Wolfson joined the Clark County District Attorney's Office on Jan.
-24, 2012 upon appointment by the Clark County Board of Commissioners.
-He was chosen to serve the three years remaining on a four-year term vacated by the previous district attorney who retired Jan.
-3, 2012.
-Wolfson will have to run for re-election in 2014 to retain the position of district attorney.
+Wolfson joined the Clark County District Attorney's Office in February of 2012, upon appointment by the Clark County Board of Commissioners.
+He was chosen to serve the three years remaining on a four-year term vacated by the previous district attorney who retired.
+Wolfson will have to run for election in 2014 to retain the position of district attorney.

 Wolfson comes to the County from the city of Las Vegas where he served nearly eight years as a city councilman.
 He was elected in June 2004 to represent Ward 2 which encompasses the westernmost portions of the city, including parts of Summerlin, Peccole Ranch, Queensridge and The Lakes.
 On May 6, 2009, after running unopposed, he was sworn in for a second full term, which would have ended in June 2013.
 Wolfson resigned from his city council position to become district attorney.